YMajid/Word-Search/app/src/main/java/com/example/wordsearch/score/README.md

 ## Fragment
 Connects the UI Controller with the data we're providing.
 This screen provides you with the option of playing the game again.

+Here, you're also able to share your final score with friends!

 ## ViewModel
 Contains `playAgain` method.